Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/set-fhir-user-mapping.md

 - Inferno Patient Standalone Confidential Client
 - Inferno EHR Launch Confidential Client

-## Add fhirUser claim to your test users

-You will need to add the `fhirUser` claim to each of your test user accounts.
-For the patient test user, the `fhirUser` needs to be `Patient/PatientA` to collaborate with the sample data.
-For the practitioner test user, the `fhirUser` needs to be `Practitioner/PractitionerC1`.

-Changing an Microsoft Graph directory extensions is done through API requests to Microsoft Graph.
-You can use the command below to set the `fhirUser` claim via a helper script for your patient test user.
-You will just need the `object id` of your patient test user.
-In a production scenario, you would integrate this into your user registration process.

-1. Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.

-    Windows:
-    ```powershell
-    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
-    ```

-    Mac/Linux:
-    ```bash
-    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
-    ```
-1. If you have opted for Microsoft Entra ID, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
-    - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.

 ### For Microsoft Entra ID user only - Configure fhirUser mapping to token

 In the Azure Portal under Microsoft Entra ID, select Enterprise Applications.
 Search for the target application created previously.
 You also can find the enterprise application by clicking the `Managed application in local directory` link from the App Registrations page.
 Once you are in the enterprise application, select the **Single Sign-On** option in the left-hand menu and open the **Attributes & Claims** section.